 Solitary Angler on Autumn River Shen Zhou 15 c China

-Three Pure Precepts
+Three Main Precepts

 • Avoiding harm